-The Belmont Shooting Centre is located approx. 40 miles (65km) from the main Games Village in Gold Coast 60/70 minutes travel by luxury coach (it must be noted that with the length of travel everyone was pleased the team was based in the village).
-The Shooting facility is constructed on the well-established Belmont shooting centre.
+The Belmont Shooting Centre is located are situated approx. 40 miles (65km) from the main Games Village at Gold Coast 60/70 minutes by luxury coach (it must be noted that with the length of travel everyone was pleased the team was based in the village).
+The Shooting facility is constructed on the well established Belmont shooting centre.
 All shooting facilities have a planned legacy that will accrue from the 2018 Commonwealth Games.

-On the first visit to BSC it was noted that the Shotgun and Fullbore Range infrastructure was still in the process of construction, with more seating planned for the 50/10 mtr ranges but with all the actual ranges facilities in full working order.
+On the first visit to BBS it was noted that the Shotgun and Fullbore Range infrastructure was still in the process of construction, with more seating planned for the 50/10 mtr ranges but with all the actual ranges facilities in full working order.

-Much of the road/pathway infrastructure was complete and serviceable.

-All infrastructure completed by first day of official practice on April 3rd
+Much of the road/pathway infrastructure is complete and is serviceable.
+All completed by first day of official practice on April 3rd